Bruno Ernst Buchrucker: Follower of Otto Strasser

 For the first Reich Congress of the KGRNS, in late October 1930, Buchrucker formulated "Programmatic Principles of the Revolutionary National Socialists – the New Order", which largely corresponded to earlier publications by Strasser.
 Buchrucker's ideas of "German socialism" included a nationalisation program, the promotion of craft businesses and the return of the urban population to agriculture.
 Decision-making authority should be given to a small group of leaders to overcome the imbalances of a state weakened by bureaucracy.
 An "organic leader-state", which emerged in that way, should then promote the völkisch transformation of society, the goal being the basis of the unity of Germanic nationality, a "Germany liberated from the imperialist chains of Versailles".

 The KGRNS remained a splinter group.
 In May 1931, it had around 6,000 members, which after the Stennes revolt the same month were joined by around 2,000 members from the Nazi Sturmabteilung (SA), mainly from Berlin and Pomerania.
 Buchrucker was the object of regular assaults by the SA.
 In July 1930, he was wounded in Albersdorf during an attack by SA units led by Gauleiter Hinrich Lohse.
 In October 1932, the Third Reich Congress of the KGRNS decided to set up its own paramilitary formation, the "Black Guard".
 Buchrucker became one of the two group leaders of the Black Guard, which had a maximum of 200 to 300 members.

 After the National Socialist seizure of power, the KGRNS and its subsidiary organizations were banned in February 1933, and Buchrucker was temporarily held in custody.
 The information on the rest of Buchrucker's life is fragmentary.
-In connection with the 1934 Night of the long knives, a political cleansing operation in the course of which Hitler and other National Socialist leaders had the actual or alleged rivals in their own ranks along with other unwanted people eliminated, Buchrucker was arrested but was later released at the instigation of Hermann Göring and reactivated for the Wehrmacht.
+In connection with the 1934 Night of the Long Knives, a political cleansing operation in the course of which Hitler and other National Socialist leaders had the actual or alleged rivals in their own ranks along with other unwanted people eliminated, Buchrucker was arrested but was later released at the insistence of Hermann Göring and reactivated for the Wehrmacht.
 Shortly after the outbreak of the Second World War, Buchrucker is said to have been retired from the Wehrmacht with the rank of lieutenant colonel.
-In his 1953 publication "The Soldier's Honour" (Die Ehre des Soldaten), Buchrucker claimed to have repudiated Hitler as a criminal but, according to Emil Julius Gumbel, did not take a clear position on the conflicts of conscience in the officers involved in the 20 July Plot to kill Hitler.
+In his 1953 publication "The Soldier's Honour" (Die Ehre des Soldaten), Buchrucker claimed to have repudiated Hitler as a criminal.